Museum der Brotkultur

 Is it wheelchair accessible?

-For accessibility information, including wheelchair access, please refer to the official website for the most accurate data.
+For details on accessibility, please refer to the official website or contact the museum directly.

 Can I buy tickets online?